pcalero/Sustainables/README.md

 It will open a new page: http://localhost:4200/

-## Improvements:
+## Future improvements:

-* Split VendingAPI solution in several projects, decouple the layers and make easier the solution grows.
+Following improvements can be done:
-* Merge ApiModels of the same entities and include Data Annotations in VendingAPI solution.
+* Splitting VendingAPI solution in several projects, to decouple layers and make easier the solution grows.
-* Creating unit tests in VendingAPI and VendingApp.
-Mock data.
+* Creating unit tests and mocking data in VendingAPI and VendingApp.

 ## Authors